Ernst Cassirer: The Myth of the State

-Cassirer's last work, The Myth of the State (1946), was published posthumously; at one level it is an attempt to understand the intellectual origins of Nazi Germany.
+Cassirer's last work, The Myth of the State (1946), was published posthumously.
+On one level, it is an attempt to understand the intellectual origins of Nazi Germany.
 Cassirer sees Nazi Germany as a society in which the dangerous power of myth is not checked or subdued by superior forces.
 The book discusses the opposition of logos and mythos in Greek thought, Plato's Republic, the medieval theory of the state, Machiavelli, Thomas Carlyle's writings on hero worship, the racial theories of Arthur de Gobineau, and Hegel.
 Cassirer claimed that in 20th-century politics there was a return, with the passive acquiescence of Martin Heidegger, to the irrationality of myth, and in particular to a belief that there is such a thing as destiny.
 Of this passive acquiescence, Cassirer says that in departing from Husserl's belief in an objective, logical basis for philosophy, Heidegger attenuated the ability of philosophy to oppose the resurgence of myth in German politics of the 1930s.

 The Myth of the State discusses the surrender of rational logic to fascist mythology.
 Cassirer wrote that while fascist propaganda mythmaking flagrantly contradicted empirical reality, it provided a simple and direct answer to the anxieties of the secular present.